shakesbeare/gb_lang/README.md

 languages.
 While it is not fully functional, it has achieved this goal and (usually) works within its extremely constrained scope.

+# Does it work?

+Probably not.
+This is a personal project and I'm largely using Git as a means of cloud storage in addition to version control.
+So, very frequently, the main branches will be broken.

 # Why not use a parser generator?

 Since Gb was primarily a learning exercise, I wanted to try and do as much as possible